The role of cohomology in quantum computation with magic states: Positive representation of Pauli measurement

 We will later make use of this relation for the special case of $l = -1 \mod d$,

-As the next step towards proving Theorem~\ref{M_PosRep}, we have the following two results. \begin{Lemma} For all Wigner functions satisfying \hyperlink{OB}{(OB)}, \hyperlink{SW3}{(SW3)}, the functions $\Theta_{\Pi_{a,s}}(\cdot)$ are, for all $a,s$, of the form
+As the next step towards proving Theorem~\ref{M_PosRep}, we have the following two results. \begin{Lemma} For all pairs of Wigner and effect functions satisfying \hyperlink{OB}{(OB)}, \hyperlink{SW3}{(SW3)}, \hyperlink{SW4}{(SW4)}, the functions $\Theta_{\Pi_{a,s}}(\cdot)$ are, for all $a,s$, of the form

 with $s':=s+[v,a]$, $c_a(k):=\omega^{\varphi_a(k)}c_{ka}$, and